cortega26/highest_volatility/README.md

 updates each one sequentially.
 Each ticker's Parquet file and JSON manifest live side by side in that directory (for example, `AAPL.parquet` and `AAPL.json`), matching the `_paths` helper in `highest_volatility/cache/store.py`.
+Set the ``HV_CACHE_ROOT`` environment variable to point cache storage to an alternate location when deploying on ephemeral filesystems or managed hosts.

 Run the scheduler from the repository root: